dmuchai/KejaLink/GOOGLE_MAPS_SETUP.md

-# Google Maps API Integration
+# Google Maps Setup Guide

-This document outlines how to set up and configure Google Maps API for the Rentify Houses Kenya application.
+This document outlines how to set up and configure Google Maps API for the Kejalink application.

 ## Prerequisites